Johannes Steinhoff: Flying the Messerschmitt Me 262

+This accident left Steinhoff permanently disfigured after receiving major burns across most of his body.
+Steinhoff spent two years in hospital, and years of reconstructive surgery, with his eyelids being rebuilt by British surgeon George Henry Morley at the Princess Mary's Royal Air Force Hospital Halton after the war, his 69th surgery.

 His wartime record was 176 aircraft claimed destroyed, of which 152 were on the Eastern Front, 12 on the Western Front and 12 in the Mediterranean.
 He also flew 993 operational sorties.
 Steinhoff was shot down 12 times but bailed out only once.
 Explaining his preference to remain with his damaged aircraft, Steinhoff admitted, "I bailed out only once.
 I never trusted the parachutes.
 I always landed my damaged planes, hoping not to get bounced on the way down when I lost power".

 Later life and service

+Following World War II, Steinhoff continued to undergo surgery until he was released from a hospital 1947.
+He then worked in ceramic painting and for a marketing firm in Munich before he became a member of the German delegation working on the Treaty establishing the European Defence Community.
+Steinhoff then entered the Amt Blank (Blank Agency), named after Theodor Blank, the forerunner of the German Federal Ministry of Defense.
+Steinhoff then transferred to the newly created German Air Force, at the time referred to as the Bundesluftwaffe.
+He was among the first three Bundesluftwaffe pilots to receive jet aircraft training.
+This group also included Dietrich Hrabak and Kurt Kuhlmey.
+All three of them were trained by the United States Air Force (USAF) in the USA.
+On 1 October 1958, Steinhoff was promoted to Brigadegeneral (brigadier general).

 With the German Air Force and NATO

-Steinhoff was invited by West Germany's new interim government to rebuild the Luftwaffe within NATO, eventually rising to the rank of full general.
-Steinhoff became the German Military Representative to the NATO Military Committee in 1960, served as Acting Commander Allied Air Forces Central Europe in NATO 1965–1966, as Inspector of the Air Force 1966–1970 and as Chairman of the NATO Military Committee 1971–1974.

-Steinhoff received numerous honours for his work on the structure of the post war German Air Force and the integration of the German Federal Armed Forces into NATO, including: The Order of Merit with Star, the American Legion of Merit and the French Légion d'honneur.
+Steinhoff was invited by West Germany's new interim government to rebuild the Bundesluftwaffe within NATO, eventually rising to the rank of full general.
+Steinhoff became the German Military Representative to the NATO Military Committee in 1960.
+In this capacity he was promoted to Generalmajor (major general) on 1 February 1961.
+On 4 December 1963, Steinhoff was appointed commander of the 4.
+Luftwaffendivision (4th Air Force Division) in Aurich, serving in this role until 14 April 1965 when command was transferred to Generalmajor Herbert Wehnelt.
+Steinhoff then served as Acting Commander Allied Air Forces Central Europe in NATO 1965–1966, as Inspector of the Air Force 1966–1970 and as Chairman of the NATO Military Committee 1971–1974.
+Steinhoff received numerous honors for his work on the structure of the post war German Air Force and the integration of the German Federal Armed Forces into NATO, including: Great Cross of Merit of Merit of the Federal Republic with Star and Sash (Großes Verdienstkreuz mit Stern und Schulterband), the American Legion of Merit and the French Légion d'honneur.